+Impact approach

 How we work on impact

 "Providing underserved populations with access to high quality health, education and employment opportunities, will help improve their quality of life."

 Optimizer Foundation impact thesis

+Our impact framework

+Our impact framework is aligned with the global Impact Management Project (IMP) which provides a forum for building global consensus on how to measure, manage and report on impact.

-2 K Z What?
-Who?
+What?
+P P Who?
 How much?
 The risk?

 In line with the Impact Management Project (IMP), we aim to assess impact across the following areas pre - and post investment: What are the out- comes / "effects" for the people and the planet?
 Who experiences these outcomes and were they previously underserved?
 Scale How many stakeholders experience the outcome?
 Depth What degree of change do they experience?
 What is the risk that the impact will be different than expected?

 Example of application of IMP: A maternity healthcare clinic in Uganda targeting women in urban areas.
 The outcome metrics would seek to measure (reduction in) neonatal mortality, stillbirth, preterm birth, birth injury on mother and child, amongst other metrics.
 Performance would be compared to national data on such metrics Low and middle income women Scale Number of women accessing care at the clinic Depth Assessment of health-related quality of life such as mental health, mother-infant bonding, success with breastfeeding, satisfaction with care and birth experience etc. Risk of quality of care delivered (i.e. adequate healthcare professionals and medical equipment and supplies); risk of affordability (i.e. the care is affordable to the target customer segment)

 Impact approach (cont.)

-Pre - and post investment

-Pre-investment

-Prior to making an investment, we assess the company's impact as follows:

-- Apply IMP framework based on hypothesis/ assumptions around impact (ideation stage companies28) - Map out company's impact pathway (i.e. the company's path to create positive impact) - Test underlying impact assumptions through surveys, interviews or focus groups with current or potential customers; and/or consult experts and leverage existing market research in the area - Map and assess any risks of negative impact.
-This includes the scale and severity of any potential risks, and the company's ability to monitor and manage them - Work with the company to identify areas of continued impact support to provide a basis for post-investment support
+Pre - and post investment Pre-investment Prior to making an investment, we assess the company's impact as follows: - Apply IMP framework based on hypothesis/ assumptions around impact (ideation stage companies) - Map out company's impact pathway (i.e. the company's path to create positive impact) - Test underlying impact assumptions through surveys, interviews or focus groups with current or potential customers; and/or consult experts and leverage existing market research in the area - Map and assess any risks of negative impact.
+This includes the scale and severity of any potential risks, and the company's ability to monitor and manage them - Work with the company to identify areas of continued impact support to provide a basis for post-investment support Post investment Once on board as an investor, we will continue to monitor and support the company from an impact angle in the following ways: - Support the company in defining and refining its impact pathway - Support in identification of impact metrics to track, and associated monitoring and evaluation (M&E) processes (relevant to where the company is on its journey) - Advise on impact assessment activities such as customer surveys, focus groups or interviews - Monitor and where relevant mitigate, any potential impact risks identified Team

-Post investment

-Once on board as an investor, we will continue to monitor and support the company from an impact angle in the following ways:

-- Support the company in defining and refining its impact pathway - Support in identification of impact metrics to track, and associated monitoring and evaluation (M&E) processes (relevant to where the company is on its journey) - Advise on impact assessment activities such as customer surveys, focus groups or interviews - Monitor and where relevant mitigate, any potential impact risks identified